itslokesh/Report-Violation-Reviewer/README.md

 **Every 10% improvement in violation detection saves approximately 1,200 lives annually in India.
 This platform delivers that improvement and more.**

-Built by officers, for officers, with the singular goal of making our roads safer for everyone.
+Built by citizens, for officers, with the singular goal of making our roads safer for everyone.

 ---

-**Built with ❤️ by Traffic Police Officers Who've Walked the Beat**

 *"Technology should serve those who serve and protect."*